2 Lab culture

 I am mindful that conflicts may arise between lab members or with others externally.
 I will do my best to mediate any issues to the best resolution for all parties.
 To this end, I value clear communication - I will try my best to ensure the lab space is safe to bring up any disagreements or problems, especially so if they involve me.
 I hope that in a world that seems to be increasingly divided, we can nurture an environment that can resolve conflicts by listening to each other and having mutual resepct. – William

-It is the responsibility of all lab members to keep the lab space organized and tidy, and to maintain a good working environment for all.
+It is the responsibility of all lab members to keep any shared physical spaces (e.g. testing booths) organized and tidy, and to maintain a good working environment for all (including our collaborators and colleagues).
 This includes:

-- Being considerate with shared spaces or resources (including dividing shared spaces or resources equitably, and communicating if something occurs that may impact others)
+• Being considerate with resources (including dividing shared spaces or resources equitably, and communicating if something occurs that may impact others)

-- Being mindful about taking up one’s time or interrupting others’ work in the lab (including the volume of nearby conversations)
+• Being mindful about taking up one’s time or interrupting others’ work (for example, the volume of nearby conversations)

 2.2 Expectations about work